AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 *  Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

-  Our target audience primarily consists of Polkadot project marketing teams aiming to extend their reach to a broader audience.
-Additionally, our project introduces an unparalleled solution in bridging the gap between social network influencers and ambassadors and the Polkadot project marketing teams.
+  Our target audience primarily consists of Polkadot projects aiming to extend their reach to a broader audience.
+Additionally, our project introduces an unparalleled solution in bridging the gap between social network influencers and ambassadors and the Polkadot project teams.
 This innovative merging is designed to create a mutually beneficial ecosystem where influencers and ambassadors can significantly amplify the visibility and appeal of Polkadot projects, driving engagement and adoption in the wider crypto community.
 Through this strategic alignment, PolkaAirdrops sets a new standard in digital marketing within the blockchain space, offering a unique and powerful tool for Polkadot projects to stand out in an increasingly competitive market.